Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-\textbf{Financial.} Financial benefits varied widely across participants.
+Financial benefits varied widely across participants.
 Interviewees who described either already having the skills to do online work or enjoying the process of content creation tended to report higher earnings.
-Some participants earned very little from online work and either drained any savings from previous work, or relied on alternative sources of income such as government benefits, mutual aid funds, or help/loans from family, friends or clients: \begin{quote} ``I would say the pandemic has caused my income to drop by...
-I would say I started making a third to at most half of what I was making at the year prior.''
-(P26) \end{quote}
+Some participants earned very little from online work and either drained any savings from previous work, or relied on alternative sources of income such as government benefits, mutual aid funds, or help/loans from family, friends or clients.
+For example, P26 reported only making "a third to at most half'' of what they were making the year prior.

 Beyond specific earnings, participants reported appreciating the potential for online-only work to generate passive income, which was derived from making a piece of content and then selling it many times.
-Some interviewees reported a vastly increased and/or more consistent income, due to the fact that their client base and earning potential were far greater online than they had been doing face-to-face work: \begin{quote} ``[My income has] gotten a lot bigger and a lot more regular, so like a salary every month.
-It's twice what I made every month when I was working but then in terms of the whole year because I wouldn't be working all the time, 4 times what I made before, a lot.''
-(P27) \end{quote}
+Some interviewees reported a vastly increased and/or more consistent income, due to the fact that their client base and earning potential were far greater online than they had been doing face-to-face work.
+P27 described the increase as also being `` a lot more regular, so like a salary every month,'' and that averaged over the year, it was '' 4 times what I made before.''

-Similar to other workers who transitioned to remote work as a result of the pandemic (see, e.g., \cite{bezerra2020human}), our participants appreciated the increased flexibility in \textit{how} they earned their income.
-This flexibility took the form of either passive income, as aforementioned, or flexibility in doing work at home at any time of day convenient to them. \begin{quote}``For me it's being able to do it whenever I get a moment which helps partly because I obviously do a lot of other things... but also because I have really bad ADHD and any time I've had like a part-time job that is like a normal job and you have to turn up at this time when you have to do this many hours I just like can't even deal with it.''
-(P8) \end{quote}

-\begin{quote}``It was nice to be in my pyjamas and quickly log in to have a meeting online and then quickly log out and don't have to get on public transport for 30 minutes to get somewhere.''
-(P33)\end{quote}
+Similar to other workers who transitioned to remote work as a result of the pandemic (see, e.g., \cite{bezerra2020human}) and those more broadly employed in the offline platform-mediated gig economy~\cite{hunt2019women}, our participants appreciated the increased flexibility in \textit{how} they earned their income.
+This flexibility took the form of either passive income, as aforementioned, or flexibility in doing work at home at any time of day convenient to them.
+For example, P33 explained that ``it was nice to be in my pyjamas and quickly log in to have a meeting online and then quickly log out and [not] have to get on public transport for 30 minutes to get somewhere.''